Online Ping Website Tool

 In networking, pinging refers to sending a small data packet called an "Internet Control Message Protocol (ICMP) echo request" to a target host or IP address and waiting for a response.
 The term "ping" comes from the sonar sound used by submarines to detect objects in their vicinity, analogous to how the network tool detects the presence of a remote host on the internet.

 When a ping command is initiated, the sender's computer sends an ICMP echo request packet to the specified target IP address or domain name.
 If the remote server is reachable and responsive, it will reply with an ICMP echo reply packet.
-This reply contains the round-trip time (RTT) for the packet to travel to the target and back.
+This reply contains the round-trip time (RTT) for the packet to travel to and back to the target.
 This RTT is measured in milliseconds and indicates the network latency between the sender and the target server.

 Pinging serves several important purposes: